“If you’re an American expat living abroad, you still need to file your US Tax returns.”

 $350 If you earn under 100k per year and $450 if you earn over 100k per year.
 There are over 40 forms included in the flat fee option.

-If you have a simple tax filing, you should be covered under the flat fee option, however, if you have a business or rental property, you’ll probably need some documents not included in the flat fee.
+If you have a simple tax filing, you should be covered under the flat fee option, however, if you have a business or if you have rental property, you’ll probably need some documents not included in the flat fee.
 In this case, you are charged per additional form.

 Here are some examples of additional forms you might need to purchase.